-Respirators (FFP2/N95) are the masks offering maximum protection against viruses such as Covid-19.
-And if they do so, it is because they incorporate efficient filters that meet valid standards.
-But how to make sure those filters meet the binding requirements?
-Then, when worn, how to make sure the respirators do not leak?
-Finally, in the current mask shortage situation, how to detect counterfeits?
+Respirators (FFP2/N95) are the masks that offer maximum protection against viruses such as Covid-19.
+If they do so, it is because they incorporate efficient filters that meet valid standards.
+But how can you make sure these filters meet the binding requirements?
+How can you ensure a respirator does not leak when worn?
+Finally, in the current mask shortage situation, how can you detect counterfeits?
 Oliver F. Bischof, Director of Sales – EMEA at TSI explained to us how filter testers and fit testers make sure respirators offer the right protection.

 Hicham Dhouibi, technical expert, contributed to this article.

 Respirators are personal protective equipment (PPE) that offer maximum filtration of particles and droplet aerosols.
 They are currently massively worn by healthcare professionals fighting COVID-19.
 They are also widely used in hazardous industrial environments.

 Respirators must meet binding standards (that are different depending on the country) and therefore need to be tested before they go on the market to make sure they are compliant with these standards.
 TSI provides mask manufacturers, test laboratories and certification bodies a filter tester (Automated Filter Tester Model 8130A) that measures the filtration efficiency of respirators as required by the different national and regional standards.

 Oliver F. Bischof: There are different classes of filters.
 In Europe, FFP1 means that the filter’s filtration efficiency takes out 80% of the airborne solid or droplet particles.
 FFP2 means it filters 94% of the particles.
 FFP3 does it for 99% of the particles.
 If you are a mask manufacturer and you want to bring a respirator, a filtering facepiece or a filtering half mask to market, you have to meet the binding legislation.
 So you need to test your filters for certification, but also quality assurance and quality control.